reneegiragosian/gisc605-final/README.md

 # gisc605-final
-Repository for GISC 605 final
+# This is my repository to house my GISC 605 Final